 Devon Holloway Demint's mermaid blog about a life inspired by the ocean.
-Surfing tales, random thoughts about life, vegetarian recipes, beachy home renovation projects, healthy living, simple pleasures.
+Story telling, sea dwelling, vegetarian recipes, beachy home renovation projects, motherhood, healthy living, travel, California life.

 Wednesday, August 29, 2012